vipulSharma18/Getting-Started-with-Quantization/README.md

 * quantize_affine: original fp32, fp16, bf16 tensor.
 * dequantize_affine: quantized tensor o/p of above.
 * choose_qparams_affine: fp32, bf16, fp16 example i/p tensor for calculating scaling factor.
-* ZeroPointDomain: none, int or float, set dtype of zero point.
+* ZeroPointDomain: none, int or float, set the dtype of the zero point.

 > Note: Use bf16 model for all affine quants other than fp6, which works better with fp16.